 Q: How can I tell if I have a certified copy of a record?

 A: There will be a small, slightly raised seal in the bottom right-hand corner of the copy, and it will be printed on

 Q: How do I change a birth certificate to reflect an adoption?

-A: You must send the certified court documents to the State Office of Vital Records in Salt Lake City along with the fee of
+A: You must send the certified court documents to the State Office of Vital Records in Salt Lake City.
+Please contact

 them at 801-538-6363 for further information and requirements.